Wasserstein Contrastive Representation Distillation: Introduction

-In contrast, intermediate representations present an opportunity for more informative learning signals, as a number of recent works have explored \cite{romero2014fitnets, zagoruyko2016paying, tian2019contrastive}.
-However, as observed by \citet{tian2019contrastive}, these methods often compare poorly with the basic KD, potentially due to the challenge of defining a proper distance metric between features of the teacher and student networks.
+In contrast, intermediate representations present an opportunity for more informative learning signals, as a number of recent works have explored \cite{romero2014fitnets, zagoruyko2016paying,sun2019patient,tian2019contrastive,sun2020contrastive}.
+However, as observed by \cite{tian2019contrastive}, these methods often compare poorly with the basic KD, potentially due to the challenge of defining a proper distance metric between features of the teacher and student networks.
 Furthermore, they heavily rely on strategies to copy teacher's behavior, \emph{i.e.}, aligning the student's outputs to those from the teacher.
 We argue that such practice overlooks a key factor: the teacher's experience may not necessarily generalize well to the student.

-Motivated by this, we present a new KD framework, named \textbf{W}asserstein \textbf{Co}nstrastive \textbf{R}epresentation \textbf{D}istillation (WCoRD), that reduces the generalization gap between teacher and student to approach better knowledge transfer.
+Motivated by this, we present \textbf{W}asserstein \textbf{Co}nstrastive \textbf{R}epresentation \textbf{D}istillation (WCoRD), a new KD framework that reduces the generalization gap between teacher and student to approach better knowledge transfer.
 Specifically, our approach constitutes \emph{distillation} and \emph{generalization} blocks, realized by solving the \emph{dual} and \emph{primal} form of the Wasserstein distance (WD), respectively.
 For better distillation, we leverage the dual form of WD to maximize the mutual information (MI) between student and teacher representation distributions, using an objective inspired by Noise Contrastive Estimation (NCE) \cite{gutmann2010noise}.
 Unlike previous methods~\cite{tian2019contrastive}, we propose to impose a 1-Lipschitz constraint to the critic via spectral normalization~\cite{miyato2018spectral}.
 By shifting the critic to one based on optimal transport, we improve stability and sidestep some of the pitfalls of KL divergence minimization \cite{chen2017symmetric, mcallester2020formal}.
 We term this as \textit{global} contrastive knowledge transfer.

-For better generalization, we also use the primal form of WD to indirectly bound generalization error via regularizing the Wasserstein distance between the feature distributions of the student and teacher.